python/devguide/getting-started/setup-building.rst

       On **Ubuntu 24.04 and later**, and on other releases using the deb822 format, the sources are in ``/etc/apt/sources.list.d/ubuntu.sources``.
-      ``/etc/apt/sources.list`` is left as a stub with nothing to uncomment.
       Add ``deb-src`` to the ``Types`` field of the entries you want sources for::